POLLARD1145/ZRA2025HA_TEAM_FRAUD_HUNTERS/zra_sdk/README.md

 # ZRA SDK - Developer Guide

 ## Overview
-The ZRA SDK is a Python-based software development kit for fraud detection functionality in the Zambia Revenue Authority system.
-This SDK provides core utilities, models, and API integrations for fraud detection and analysis.
+The ZRA SDK is a Python-based software development kit that simplifies integration with Zambia Revenue Authority services.
+This SDK provides developers with easy-to-use tools for taxpayer verification, tax calculations, compliance checks, and other ZRA services.
+Whether you're building a financial application, tax management system, or business automation tool, the ZRA SDK streamlines your integration with ZRA's official services.

 ## Table of Contents
 - [Project Structure](#project-structure)